noahehall/theBookOfNoah/machine_learning/python/python.md

       '{:08b}'.format(n)
   ```
 ### tuple : immutable
-  - typically used to store collections of heterogeneous data (such as the 2-tuples produced by the enumerate() built-in)
+  - typically used to
+    - store collections of heterogeneous data (such as the 2-tuples produced by the enumerate() built-in)
-  - also used for cases where an immutable sequence of homogeneous data is needed (such as allowing storage in a set or dict instance).
+    - cases where an immutable sequence of homogeneous data is needed (such as allowing storage in a set or dict instance).
+    - when you need to guard an item from being changed
   - For heterogeneous collections of data where access by name is clearer than access by index, collections.namedtuple() may be a more appropriate choice than a simple tuple object.
   - creation
       - it is actually the comma which makes a tuple, not the parentheses.